aharmer/pathtrackr/index.md

 install_github("aharmer/pathtrackr")
 ```

+Depending on your setup, you may also need to install *Rtools* first.
+If you need *Rtools* you will get an error message during *pathtrackr* installation.
+Just install *Rtools* then reinstall *pathtrackr*.

 Alternatively, you can manually download and install the source package from the [pathtrackr](https://aharmer.github.io/pathtrackr/) webpage.

 If you manually install *pathtrackr*, the following packages are also required: *ggplot2, plyr, pbapply, abind, cluster, gridExtra, jpeg, marmap, EBImage, imager, viridis, raster*.